smoothstepdesign/Multisite-Language-Switcher/install-config-and-use.md

 ## 7. Editing Association of posts ##

-On the pages and posts edition screen, a new **Multisite Language Switcher** feature has appeared at the top left, in the side bar of existing pages or posts (thus it is displayed after the first « Save » of a page/post).
+On the pages and posts edition screen, a new **Multisite Language Switcher** feature has appeared at the top left, in the side bar of existing pages or posts (thus it is displayed after the first Â« Save Â» of a page/post).

 The scroll menu next to each flag shows the pages or posts titles.
-All you have to do is to choose the corresponding translation and to click on « **Update** ».
+All you have to do is to choose the corresponding translation and to click on Â« **Update** Â».
 This association between one page or post of one blog and another page or post belonging to another blog is automatically updated on the other blog too.

 ![Association of posts written in different languages](https://lh4.googleusercontent.com/-_g0dk_aqo0c/T7oOHRlgShI/AAAAAAAABSA/Dxe-w0doBzw/s800/howto3.jpg)